Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 The board of directors appoints the members and chair of the committee from among its members at the initial board meeting.
 The committee will have 3–4 members pursuant to the board’s decision.

-The majority of the remuneration committee’s members must be independent of the company.
-The managing director or the other management of the company cannot serve as a remuneration committee member.
+The majority of the people committee’s members must be independent of the company.
+The managing director or the other management of the company cannot serve as a people committee member.

 2. THE DUTIES OF THE COMMITTEE